infor-design/design-system/docs/DEVELOP.md

 ## Use NPM Link

 - Go to infor-design folder and type `npm link` that sets up the symbolic link
-- Go to the ids-enterprise folder and type `npm link ids-identity`
+- Go to the ids-enterprise or enterprise-wc folder and type `npm link ids-identity`
 - If you make a change to the tokens:
     - in infor design folder change to a token
     - run `npm run build`